2025 ongoing

 multimodel storytelling, dance, film

-Deydey is a multimedia exploration of storytelling and ancestral recovery.
+Deydey is an exploration of multimodal storytelling and ancestral recovery.
 Rooted in a reclamation of family knowledge disrupted by generational gaps, the narrative unfolds through the spatial-temporal philosophy of the Gullah ring shout.
-Grounded in oral histories from elders in my family, the work weaves together hand-drawn compositions, dance, photography, and film to trace the contours of ancestral knowledge through embodied gesture.
+Grounded in oral histories from elders in my family, the work weaves together hand-drawn compositions, photography, and screendance to trace the contours of ancestral knowledge while mapping the ways geometry unfolds from Gullah cosmology.

 At the heart of this project is a childhood memory of my great aunt participating in a Gullah burial tradition—being passed over the grave, along with her brother to mark the release of an elder and the arrival of a new generation.
 This memory anchors a hand-drawn visualization that explores the significance of circles and cycles within Gullah conceptions of time, space, life, death, and the divine—an abstract composition of overlapping loops that reflects an interconnected cosmology.
 The drawing functions as both a conceptual map and a kinetic score, guiding a series of movement-based gestures that translate these beliefs into embodied language.